 As with any loan, the individual must understand the terms and conditions before making a commitment.

 Student under 18

 There are no age restrictions to apply for a VET Student Loan. *For students who are under 18, a parent or guardian must sign a parental consent form.
 The template is available here

 A parent or guardian will not be responsible for making loan repayments and it will not affect their credit rating.
 A student will begin making repayments once the individual's income reaches the minimum payment threshold.

-* Note: Students may not need the co-signing requirement if they have been assessed by Centrelink under specific conditions.
+* Note: Students may not need the parent/guardian consent form requirement if they have been assessed by Centrelink under specific conditions.
 For futher information please refer to the VET Student Loans Booklet 2017 here.